Mipke/infrastructure-scripts/mongo/README.md

 This subdirectory enables creating a MongoDB replica set via a Docker swarm cluster.

-1. (Prerequisite) git clone this project to target machines
+1. (Prerequisite) git clone this project to target machines and cd into the mongo directory

 2. First create a Docker swarm.
 Run `setupWorker.sh` on the first node to make it the cluster's first manager node: